tigerbeetle/tigerbeetle/src/lsm/README.md

 Each table has a minimum and maximum integer snapshot (`snapshot_min` and `snapshot_max`).

 Each query targets a particular snapshot.
-A table `T` is "visible" to a snapshot `S` when
+A table `T` is _visible_ to a snapshot `S` when

 ```
 T.snapshot_min ≤ S ≤ T.snapshot_max
 ```

-and is "invisible" to the snapshot otherwise.
+and is _invisible_ to the snapshot otherwise.

 Compaction does not modify tables in place — it copies data.
 Snapshots control and distinguish which copies are useful, and which can be deleted.
 Snapshots can also be persisted, enabling queries against past states of the tree (unimplemented; future work).

 ### Snapshots and Compaction